SCP650/SCP650.github.io/_posts/2022-11-27-SecondPerson.markdown

 To make a true second-person game meant you cannot control the camera, since the camera is technically on the head of another character who you don't control -- you just happen to look out from their perspective.

-What that meant for VR is that when you move your head to look right, the view you are seeing is not moving, instead, you have to ask the other player to move their head to look right so that you can see what's on the right.
+What that means for VR is that when you move your head to look right, the view you are seeing is not moving, instead, you have to ask the other player to move their head to look right so that you can see what's on the right.

-This also meant if the other player moves their head randomly, their view is not going to be impacted (since your head is not moving), but your view will move randomly causing vertigo and dizziness.
+This also means if the other player moves their head randomly, their view is not going to be impacted (since your head is not moving), but your view will move randomly causing vertigo and dizziness.

 ### 2. A Compatitive Game Become Cooperative Quickly